Jayasimha Siddharaja: Saurashtra

-Multiple literary sources as well as inscriptions establish that Jayasimha defeated Khangara alias Navaghana, the king of Saurashtra.
+Multiple literary sources as well as inscriptions establish that Jayasimha Solanki defeated Khangara alias Navaghana, the king of Saurashtra.
 According to Merutunga, Khangara was an Abhira, which suggests that this is a reference to king Khengara of Chudasama dynasty.
 Jayasimha's Dahod inscription boasts that he imprisoned the king of Saurashtra; this is most probably a reference to his victory over Khangara.

 According to bardic legends, Khangara married a woman coveted by Jayasimha, because of which the Chaulukya king invaded Khangara's kingdom.
 However, this legend is not credible.
 Jain chronicler Prabhachandra mentions that Siddharaja had first dispatched an army led by Kirtipala (brother of Kumarapala) to attack Navaghana.
 When this army was unsuccessful, another force led by Udayana was dispatched in its support.
 This joint army defeated Navagaha, but Udayana was killed in the battle.
 Prabhachandra goes on to mention that Jayasimha later killed Khangara.
 According to Merutunga, Navaghana was another name of Khangara.
 So, it appears that Khangara was not completely subdued in the battle in which Udayana was killed.

 Merutunga claims that Khangara defeated Jayasimha 11 times, but the Chaulukya king emerged victorious in the 12th battle.
 Merutunga's claim cannot be taken literally: 12 was a favourite number of the Jain writers, and he may have used the number to emphasize the seriousness of the war.
 Merutunga's legend also states that Khangara fortified Vardhamana and other cities.
 He did not want to die by weapons, and therefore, asked his nephew to kill him with coins if the enemy succeeded in scaling the ramparts.
 As a result, he was beaten to death with boxes full of coins.

 According to Jayasimha Suri, after defeating Khangara, Jayasimha appointed Sajjana as the governor of Girnar (a town in Saurashtra).
 This is corroborated by an 1120 CE inscription found at Girnar.
 Merutunga also supports this claim, although he calls Sajjana the governor of Saurashtra.
 Historical evidence indicates that Jayasimha was unable to capture all of Khangara's territories in Saurashtra: Jayasimha's successor Kumarapala had to send an army against the Abhiras.
 According to Prabhachandra, Jayasimha was unable to annex Khangara's kingdom because a large number of Khangara's followers continued to offer resistance.